 - Bearish Flags

-The flag price structure unfolds in all markets, in all time frames and above all, they really show up on your chart a lot.
+The flag price structure unfolds in all markets, in all time frames and above all, they show up on your chart a lot.
 Once you learn how to identify the bullish and bearish flags and understand their characteristics, it will become easier to trade them.

 How to Recognize the Bullish Flag Pattern

 The bullish flag pattern is formed by two distinctive elements.
 The first element of the flag pattern is a pre-existing trend.
 In the case of the bullish flag, we’re talking about an uptrend.
 The second element is the flag attached to the pole.
 Or in other words, the horizontal pause in the trend where the market moves in a very narrow trading range between a support and resistance level.
 The main characteristic of the flag is that the resistance and support levels are parallel.